MuckRock/maternal-mortality/README.md

 **March 8, 2023: We have updated the CDC maternal mortality rate by state .csv file to include final live birth data from 2021 from the CDC.
 This update is also reflected in the 42-day and 1-year maternal mortality rates, which went unchanged from provisional to final.**

+**March 10, 2023: We have updated the Michigan, Minnesota and North Carolina pregnancy-related and pregnancy-associated death counts, to include a subset of deaths that occurred between the ages of 15 through 44.
+These slightly smaller counts increase the likelihood that each death is related or associated with complications due to pregnancy and decreases the likelihood of a coding error on the part of state or federal agencies.**

 ## Glossary of maternal mortality terms

 | term | description